Nobert-Ok/restaurant_recommender_system/README.md

-# Mood Based Food Recommender
+# Mood Based Restaurant Recommender

-It recommends restaurants in New Delhi based on User Moods and Other Filters.
+It recommends restaurants in New Delhi based on User Moods.